How to set up a Billing Alarm in an AWS Account

-Unfortunately, there is no direct way to set AWS limit on billing because there may be some service or production servers running and that needs uptime all the time.
+Unfortunately, there is no direct way to set up a Billing Alarm in an AWS Account because there may be some service or production servers running and that needs uptime all the time.

 So, if there is a mechanism to limit the billing, that means once the limit is reached, the server should be terminated along with the EBS volume to maintain the Billing limit.
 But as the server is not up and running that is costing a fortune to the business, so there is no way to limit AWS billing.